wp-plugins/wp-spamshield/readme.txt

 2. A counter on your dashboard to keep track of all the spam it's blocking.
 The numbers will show how effective this plugin is.
 3. **No CAPTCHA's, challenge questions or other inconvenience to site visitors** - it works silently in the background.
 4. Includes drop-in spam-free contact form, with easy shortcode implementation.
 Easy to use - no configuration necessary.
 (But you can configure if you like.)
-5. A more advanced fork of WP-SpamFree, by the original developer.
-Works as a truly plug and play replacement and will import your old data from WP-SpamFree automatically upon installation and activation, and features you were using on your site previously such as contact forms and spam stats will continue to work without any changes to pages, posts, or theme.
+5. See what's been blocked!
+"Blocked Comment Logging Mode", a temporary diagnostic mode that logs blocked comments and contact form submissions for 7 days, then turns off automatically.
+If you want to see what's been blocked, or verify that everything is working, turn this on and see what WP-SpamShield is protecting your blog from.
 6. No false positives due to the method of spam blocking, which leads to fewer frustrated readers, and less work for you.
 (If a comment gets blocked, a legit user has a chance to try again.)
-7. You won't have to waste valuable time sifting through a spam queue anymore, because there won't be much there, if anything.
+7. You won't have to waste valuable time sifting through a spam queue any more, because there won't be much there, if anything.
 8. Powerful trackback and pingback spam protection and validation.
 9. Easy to install - truly plug and play.
 Just upload and activate.
 (Installation Status on the plugin admin page to let you know if plugin is installed correctly.)
 10. The beauty of this plugin is the methods of blocking spam.
 It takes a different approach than most and stops spam at the door.
 11. Extremely low overhead and won't slow down your blog (very light database access), unlike some other anti-spam plugins.